Automakers tap smartphone technology in battle over city cars

 "It's driven by a change in lifestyle where people no longer want to stop being connected just because they are in a car."

-With sticker prices starting between 9,500 euros and 11,500 euros, the cars are proving popular among first-time buyers in Europe as the continent emerges from a prolonged period of economic weakness.
+With sticker prices starting between 9,500 euros and 11,500 euros ($13,100-$15,900), the cars are proving popular among first-time buyers in Europe as the continent emerges from a prolonged period of economic weakness.

 Researchers IHS Automotive forecast sales of A-segment vehicles will rise by 10.6 percent between 2013 and 2017.